lataneyhill/playground/README.md

 - dcomposer: A web front-end for generating docker-compose.yaml files
 - life et al: An implementation of game of life with the standard Conway rule and support for custom rules

+### Skeletons

+- script.bash: A template for bash scripts